We've put together some frequently asked questions about our award

 • Reports/articles/outputs you may have published or presented

 We recognise that different teams will have varying levels of time, resources and experience to collect data which demonstrates the impact of an innovation.
 Therefore, the quantity of evidence you provide will not be a key factor when judges score each application.
-Instead it is more about quality – the scoring will be weighted towards how the evidence demonstrates the extent of the impact of the innovation – see scoring criteria below for more details.
+Instead it is more about quality and how the evidence demonstrates the extent of the impact of the innovation – for more details, please see our judging criteria below.
 Whether you are submitting quotes, testimonials, numerical statistics/figures or reports/outputs, a small handful of any type of evidence will be adequate.

 Please note you don’t need to provide as much data as we have provided in the example completed application.
 This is just to give you an idea of what you could provide.